 A rebranding press release announces a company’s change to its corporate image.
 Many people find change unsettling and instead love what is familiar, consistent, and known.
 During rebranding, companies can reduce the fear of the unknown via clear communication around what people should expect.
 To do this, tell a compelling rebranding story that outlines the changes and the “why” behind them, turning the unknown into the known.

 When writing your press release, tell a positive story about your rebranding process to create excitement around it.
 For example, your business may be rebranding to align with a new green initiative.
-Then, explain how rebranding will benefit customers, such as product improvements.
-Anticipate questions your customers may have, and then reduce their uneasiness by addressing things like changes in pricing or a change in the company vision or direction.
+Then, explain how rebranding will benefit customers (product improvements, for example).
+Anticipate questions your customers may have, then reduce their uneasiness by addressing things like changes in pricing or a change in the company vision or direction.

 7. Partnership Press Release

-Like a rebranding press release, a partnership often means significant changes for your company that often trickle down to customers.
-A press release helps you to eliminate the fear of the unknown among stakeholders, including customers, so you can focus on creating excitement around the positive changes the partnership brings.
+Like a rebranding press release, a partnership often means big changes for your company that often trickle down to customers.
+A press release helps you eliminate the fear of the unknown among stakeholders—including customers—so you can focus on creating excitement around the positive changes the partnership brings.
 It’s an opportunity to answer questions your stakeholders have around the change and surprise them with the positives.

 Begin your release by addressing the who, what, when, why, and how details in one paragraph.
 Then, the rest of the article should focus on what problems the partnership solves for stakeholders and the positive changes they can anticipate.
 Include a quote from executives of both partnering companies that explains the partnership’s value, thereby reassuring stakeholders.
 Finally, explain in-depth how the partnership improves your product.